-This scenario includes the behavior of nodes w and x in $\mathscr{S}$ .
-It is also the behavior of nodes a and c in a behavior $\mathscr{E}2$ of G which results when they run their devices A and C on inputs 1 and 0, respectively, and node b is faulty, exhibiting the same behavior to node x that v exhibits to w in $\mathscr{S}$ , and the same behavior to node a that y exhibits to x in $\mathscr{S}$ .
-The behavior of node c in $\mathscr{E}2$ is identical to that of node w in $\mathscr{S}$ , so node c chooses 0 in $\mathscr{E}2$ , from the argument above.
-By agreement, node a decides 0 in $\mathscr{E}2$ .
-Thus node x
+This scenario includes the behavior of nodes w and x in S. It is also the behavior of nodes a and c in a behavior \mathbf{E}2 of G which results when they run their devices A and C on inputs 1 and 0, respectively, and node b is faulty, exhibiting the same behavior to node x that v exhibits to w in S, and the same behavior to node a that y exhibits to x in S. The behavior of node c in \mathbf{E}2 is identical to that of node w in S, so node c chooses 0 in \mathbf{E}2 , from the argument above.
+By agreement, node a decides 0 in \mathbf{E}2 .
+Thus node x decides 0 in S.

-Now consider the third scenario, $\mathscr{G}{xy}$ .
+Now consider the third scenario, S{xy} .

-This scenario is the behavior of nodes x and y in $\mathscr{S}$ .
-It is also the behavior of nodes a and b in a correct behavior $\mathscr{E}3$ of G which results when they both run their devices on input 1, and node c is faulty, exhibiting the same behavior to node a that w exhibits to x in $\mathscr{S}$ , and the same behavior to node b that z exhibits to y in $\mathscr{S}$ .
-Validity requirements insure that nodes a and b must choose 1.
+This scenario is the behavior of nodes x and y in S. It is also the behavior of nodes a and b in a correct behavior E_3 of G which results when they both run their devices on input 1, and node c is faulty, exhibiting the same behavior to node a that w exhibits to x in S, and the same behavior to node b that z exhibits to y in S. Validity requirements insure that nodes a and b must choose 1.
 Thus nodes x and y choose 1.
 But we have already established that node x must choose 0, a contradiction.

-Now consider the general case of |G| $=n \leq 3m$ .
-Partition the nodes of G into three sets, a, b and c, so that a, b and c have at least 1 and at most m nodes.
-This means that any two sets together contain at least n-m nodes.
-The nodes in each set are running agreement devices, and we denote by A the set of devices running at the nodes in a, and similarly for Band C. Now construct the covering graph S in the obvious way.
+Now consider the general case of $|G| = n \le 3f$.
+Partition the nodes of G into three sets, a, b and c, so that a, b and c have at least 1 and at most f nodes.
+This means that any two sets together contain at least n-f nodes.
+The nodes in each set are running agreement devices, and we denote by A the set of devices running at the nodes in a, and similarly for B and C. Now construct the covering graph S in the obvious way.
 Briefly, take two copies of G, and label the sets a, b and c in each copy by u, v and w, respectively, in one copy, and x, y and z in the other.
-Now replace the edges between nodes in u and w and between nodes in x and zby corresponding edges between u and z and between x and w.
-Assign devices to nodes of Saccording to their corresponding node in G. We represent the covering graph S and assigned devices exactly as above, so that the edges depicted between two sets of nodes in S, say sets u and v, are now a shorthand representation for all the edges in S between nodes in set u and nodes in set v.
+Now replace the edges between nodes in u and w and between nodes in x and z by corresponding edges between u and z and between x and w.
+Assign devices to nodes of S according to their corresponding node in G. We represent the covering graph S and assigned devices exactly as above, so that the edges depicted between two sets of nodes in S, say sets u and v, are now a shorthand representation for all the edges in S between nodes in set u and nodes in set v.
 The inputs depicted for the sets of devices A, B and C are assigned to all the devices in the respective sets.
 The arguments proceed exactly as in the preceding pictures.
-We consider only one in detail.
+We consider only one in detail.3